Health

 In North Cyprus both sexes can donate every four months.

-The age limit for regular donors is 68; the age limit for first time donors is 67.
+At the State Hospitals, the age limit for regular donors is 68; the age limit for first time donors is 65 or 67 depending on the hospital.
 The BRS is currently undergoing discussions with the Health Department to raise the age limit for donors.

 You can donate at Girne State Hospital Mondays and Thursdays between 7am and 1pm or the Lefkosa Blood Bank Monday to Friday between 8am and 1pm.
-The BRS organised blood donor days are advertised in Cyprus Today and an email is sent to all donors registered on the donor database.
 If you live to the east of TRNC you can also donate at the new Famagusta State Hospital between 9am and 2pm, Monday to Friday.

 Donating blood takes approximately 20 minutes.
 The technician will first check your blood pressure and haemoglobin count, and provided these are within the specified health limits, you can donate.

-To register as a donor, please use the contact page with your name, home location, mobile telephone number, email address and date of birth.
-If you know your blood group, please also advise what it is.
-If you don’t know your blood group, we will be able to tell you once you have attended a donor day and we have received your results from the blood bank.
-Having donated blood at a donor day you will be issued with a donor card on your next visit.
+To register with us as a donor, please use the contact page with your name, home location, mobile telephone number, email address and date of birth.
+If you know your blood group, please also advise then or after your donation.

 Unfortunately the new Government residency on line system does not recognise blood donations made through the year as part of residency requirements, as it had done in the past for those under 60 years of age or requiring a test for other reasons.

-If you have any queries, please use the contact page and select Health/Welfare to send it to.
+If you have any queries, please use the contact page and select Chair to send it to.

 PLEASE REGISTER AND HELP SAVE A LIFE!